-By default, sites in the team account will be accessible to all the users on your team, but you can limit access to particular users if you want.
-To learn more about how to do this, refer to our article on Managing Teammate Access to a Site.
+By default, sites in the team account will be accessible to all the users on your team -- but you can limit access to specific users if you want, and hide it from everyone else by checking Private Website.
+Learn how to manage user access here.

 Duplicating an Already-Published Site

-Duplicating a site doesn’t affect its published / unpublished status, though.
+Duplicating a site doesn’t affect its published / unpublished status.
 So if the original site was already published, it will remain published, and your new site will not be published until you manually do so.